 You don’t have to wear gloves when you shower with acrylic nails.

-However, if you soak for hours in the water regularly with your acrylic nails, there is a chance the acrylic nail can begin to lift.
-The likelihood of your acrylic nail lifting will depend on how well the fake nail is applied to your nails.
+However, if you soak for hours in the water regularly with your acrylic nails, wash dishes, etc., there is a chance the acrylic nail can begin to lift.
+The likelihood of your acrylic nail lifting will depend on how well the fake nail tips were applied to your nails.

 The problem here lies in the water getting underneath the acrylic fake nail.
 Although acrylic nails are waterproof, our natural nails still have a tendency to absorb water.
 When the real nail absorbs water, it also expands.